Work Health and Safety Field Trips, Boating and Diving

 - Peer Review function

-Training is being delivered via a variety of delivery methods including face-to-face, webinar, customised groups and one on one.
+Training can be delivered through a variety of methods including face-to-face, webinar, one on one and self-paced

-Objective: Provide the skills to use field trip module in RiskWare
+Objective: Provide the skills to confidently use the field trip module in RiskWare

 Audience: All staff and postgraduate students